prosvita/QIRIMTATARTILI/text/inşalar_cıyıntığı/__eyiqomşucılıq/inşalar_cıyıntığı__eyiqomşucılıq.en.md

 More than 70 nations and nationalities live in Kerch.

-I recollect very often how Evelin and me were walking in winter to the sea to feed hungry, freezing swans.
-For three years those swans come to us to spend the winter.
+I recollect very often how Evelin and me were walking in winter to the sea to feed hungry, freezing swans,they come to us to spend the winter.

 And last summer Evelin left for Moscow.
 I miss her a lot.